AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/overview-content-transfer-tool.md

 A migration set has the following attributes:

-* With the new version, you can create a maximum of twenty migration sets within a project created in Cloud Acceleration Manager.
+* With the new version, you can create a maximum of ten migration sets within a project created in Cloud Acceleration Manager.
 * Each migration set should have a unique name.

 The Content Transfer Tool has a feature that supports differential content top-up where it is possible to transfer only changes made since the previous content transfer activity.